 Patonga on the NSW Central Coast is one of my favourite weekend escapes.
 Situated at the tip of National Parklands, this small fishing town is accessed via the Palm Beach ferry or 90 minutes drive via Woy Woy from Sydney.
 Positioned at the river mouth with water on three sides, the pace of life here is slow and the numbers of people few.
 Relaxation seems to wash over you as you take off your shoes and feel the sand between your toes.

 Kayaking, boating, fishing and walking on one of the national park trails mean there is always enough to do when you grow restless.
-The Great North walk is accessed from the left side of the wharf, no more than five minutes walk from the awarding-winning pub.
+The Great North walk is accessed from the left side of the pier, no more than five minutes walk from the awarding-winning pub.
 After your exertions, fish and chips can be had from the general store, or grab a beer and a meal at the pub which has live bands and serves locally caught oysters.

 Patonga is accessed by a winding road through the National Park, which means you will often find car clubs out for their weekend drives.
 Spotted on various trips have been a stunning collection of Daimler SP250’s and Lamborghini’s ranging from the 1960’s Miura to a matt black Aventador and most recently a magnificent Austin Healey.